msmaslova/pokestats/README.md

 ## How to Run

-1. Open `data_analysis.ipynb` in Jupyter Notebook.
+1. Open `PokeCode.ipynb` in Jupyter Notebook.
 2. Run all cells sequentially.
 3. View the generated visualizations.